2022 Producers Underserved by Crop Insurance Projects

 Amount: $100,000

 Beginning and socially disadvantaged farmers struggle to access land and capital to build infrastructure and assets critical to operating economically viable farms.
-Educational programs will train producers on record-keeping and financial management strategies to improve access to grant, cost-share, and loan programs.
-Technical assistance will support producers to mitigate financial risks and alleviate production risks through asset acquisition and farm safety net programs.
+The project “Connecting Massachusetts’ Underserved and Beginning Producers to Safety Net and Farm Support Programs” trained producers on strategies to improve access to grant, cost-share, and loan programs.
+Technical assistance supported producers to mitigate financial risks and alleviate production risks through asset acquisition and farm safety net programs.

-Educational activities will include six two-hour workshops and farmer networking events; two resource round tables and drop-in registration sessions; 10 farmer case studies to support development of a Risk Management and Capitalization Decision Tool; and individual technical assistance, business advising, and grant application support services.
-Risk management curriculum will be incorporated into existing business planning and crop production courses.
-The target audience is Northeast Massachusetts beginning and socially disadvantaged specialty crop farmers underexposed to risk management and crop insurance options.
+Educational activities included seven workshops, farmer networking events, the development of a Risk Management and Capitalization Decision Tool, individual technical assistance, business advising, and grant application support services provided to farmers participating in the New Entry’s farm training program.
+Risk management curriculum was incorporated into existing business planning and crop production courses.
+Our target audience was Northeast Massachusetts beginning and socially disadvantaged specialty crop farmers underexposed to risk management and crop insurance options.

 4. Risk Management Education for Beginning & Women Farmers in New Hampshire